modern-online/latent_intimacies/demolition/readme.md

 6. Downloading speech-to-text machine learning model Download a speech-to-text model of your choice (even small models work very well in English) from [here](https://alphacephei.com/vosk/models) and put it in the demolition folder.

-7. Chatterbot compatibility issues
+7. ChatterBot compatibility issues
-There's one (or several depending on version) issues with the compatibility of Chatterbot (a relatively old Python module) and other ones that get constantly updated.
+There's one (or several depending on version) issues with the compatibility of ChatterBot (a relatively old Python module) and other ones that get constantly updated.
 If you encounter any issues we would suggest looking online as there is not one definitive solution.
 We encountered a yaml module incompatibility that is relatively easy to solve:

 Go to /demolenv/python/site-packages/chatterbot
 Open corpus.py file with a text editor replace _yaml.load()_ with _yaml.safe_load()_

-## Training Chatterbot with custom data
+[comment]: # For ChatterBot, the compatibility issue with yaml is clearly explained.
+However, you could potentially expand a bit more on why you chose that specific library over alternatives.

-We trained Chatterbot with our personal Whatsapp Messages.
+## Training ChatterBot with custom data

+We trained ChatterBot with our personal WhatsApp Messages.
 Have a look at this brief [tutorial](https://maazirfan.medium.com/building-a-chatbot-from-whatsapp-conversations-a-step-by-step-tutorial-48290cd458ef) on how to obtain data from WhatsApp and prepare it for training.

 [comment]: # (After the steps on exporting WhatsApp data, note how a user could substitute data from a different messaging platform.)